AlCpwnd/PrintDeploy/README.md

 > This will only work after a reboot of the device.

-Rules format: `Manually condigured detection rules`
+Rules format: `Manually configured detection rules`

 Detection rules: